SAML-Toolkits/python3-saml/README.md

         // represent the requested subject.
         // Take a look on src/onelogin/saml2/constants.py to see the NameIdFormat that are supported.
         "NameIDFormat": "urn:oasis:names:tc:SAML:2.0:nameid-format:unspecified",
-        // Specifies the AuthnContextClassRef that will be sent in the login request 'AuthnContextClassRef' => 'urn:oasis:names:tc:SAML:2.0:ac:classes:Password',
         // Usually x509cert and privateKey of the SP are provided by files placed at
         // the certs folder.
 But we can also provide them with the following parameters 'x509cert' => '',